Rick Hall: Early life

 Hall was born into a family of sharecroppers in Forest Grove, Tishomingo County, Mississippi to Herman Hall, a sawmill worker and sharecropper and his wife, Dollie Dimple Daily Hall; he had one sister.

-After his mother left home when young Hall was aged 4, he, along with his sister was raised in rural poverty by his father and grandparents in Franklin County, Alabama.
-According to The Guardian, Dollie worked in a bordello after leaving the family.
+After his mother left home when young Hall was aged 4, he and his sister were raised in rural poverty by his father and grandparents in Franklin County, Alabama.
+According to The Guardian, and confirmed by Hall himself in the 2013 documentary Muscle Shoals, Dollie worked in a bordello after leaving the family.
 His father was a gospel music fan and his uncle gave Rick a mandolin at age 6.
 Later, he learned to play guitar.

-Hall moved to Rockford, Illinois, as a teenager, working as an apprentice toolmaker, and began playing in local bar bands.
+Hall moved to Rockford, Illinois as a teenager, working as an apprentice toolmaker, and began playing in local bar bands.
 When he was drafted for the Korean War, he declared himself a conscientious objector, joined the honor guard of the Fourth United States Army, and played in a band that also included Faron Young and the fiddler Gordon Terry.